AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ### BI Tools

-Currently, the Customer Journey Analytics SQL Connector is supported and tested for Power BI and Tableau only.
+Currently, the Customer Journey Analytics BI Extension is supported and tested for Power BI and Tableau only.
 Other BI tools using the PSQL interface might work as well but are not yet supported officially.

 +++ Power BI